DanOvando/marlin/README.md

 Some of the core options for `marlin`

-- `resolution`: the number of patches to a side of the 2D population grid.
-So, setting a resolution of 10 means you will be simulating a 10x10 system, i.e. 100 patches
+- `resolution`: the number of patches to each a side of the 2D grid.
+  Setting one number creates and X by X matrix( e.g. resolution = 10 creates a 10x10 simulation grid).
+Alternatively you can specify a vector of length two showing the number of dimensions in the X and Y dimension.
+So, `resolution = c(2,10)` creates a 2 x 10 simulation grid.

 - `years`: the number of years to run the simulation